neomatrix369/The-AI-Engineer-Challenge/MERGE.md

 - **Component Synchronization**: Chat component reflects file changes from Upload tab
 - **Proper Memory Management**: Files are completely removed from all storage locations
 - **Comprehensive Format Support**: Now supports PDF, MD, TXT, CSV, and JSON files
+- **Domain-Specific Guidance**: Contextual help for each file type with tips and examples
+- **Collapsible UI**: Users can hide guidance to focus on chatting

 ---